ArtRabbit/freshers/src/pages/reading-options.md

   nextLabel: Start with Art
   nexta: ''
 ---
-This is a web book, designed to be read on your mobile, tablet or desktop.
-For the best experience… If you’d prefer to have a copy in another format, you can download individual chapters as a PDF.
+This web book is designed to be read on your mobile, tablet or desktop.
+For the best experience start by tapping/clicking on the Welcome button and then follow the flow.
+To see an overview of all the chapters, tap/click on the burger menu in the top right corner.
+If you prefer to have a copy in another format, you can download our city chapters as a PDF.